 Telecommuters are a relatively large percentage of the workforce: 10.86% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Being a small town, Caliente - Alamo does not have a public transit system used by locals to get to and from work.
+Caliente - Alamo is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of adults in Caliente - Alamo with college degrees is slightly lower than the national average of 21.84% for all communities.
-15.10% of adults in Caliente - Alamo have a bachelor's degree or advanced degree.
+In terms of college education, the citizens of Caliente - Alamo rank slightly lower than the national average.
+15.10% of adults 25 and older in Caliente - Alamo have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

 The per capita income in Caliente - Alamo in 2022 was $34,906, which is middle income relative to Nevada and the nation.
 This equates to an annual income of $139,624 for a family of four.
 However, Caliente - Alamo contains both very wealthy and poor people as well.